I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_pme_requestor_id.md

 ## Members

 `AsUSHORT`

 A USHORT representation of the contents of the PCI_EXPRESS_PME_REQUESTOR_ID structure.

+`DUMMYSTRUCTNAME`

 ## Remarks
 The PCI_EXPRESS_PME_REQUESTOR_ID structure is available in Windows Server 2008 and later versions of Windows.

 A PCI_EXPRESS_PME_REQUESTOR_ID structure is contained in the <b>PMERequestorId</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537477">PCI_EXPRESS_ROOT_STATUS_REGISTER</a> structure.